Soli Deo gloria

 No. Not interested.
 Worried.

 "I'm interested in having Edward fight," Will says.
 "He's good."
 Here in our fort, it's boys against girls in hand-to-hand combat.
 I hope I don't have to go against Edward.
 He's tough looking, though I think he's with Myra.
 So I think he's okay unless he's fighting against you.
-He nearly pulverized Christina fighting her.
+He nearly pulverized Christina when he fought her."

 "Pity the poor thing that goes against him," Uriah says.